BoomerangProject/boomerang-wiki/meetings/2018-09-Meetings.md

 Kyle has been in contact with some other teams working on MetaTransactions and will take part in the first [MetaTx Community Call](https://hackmd.io/-fF2VKIFRzyiWaxVQAh0wA?view) on Thursday @ 11am.

+### Team Sync-up 9/25/2018
+Kyle, Garin, and Eric got in a room together and discussed:

+Boomerang reward structures - how to simplify and how to express to the user with more clarity.
+For now we have decided to have Garin consider the verbiage and how to display this to the user.
+We are also considering stripping down the rewards system from its current implementation.

+Wether users are rewarded by the boomerang foundation or the business that they are reviewing.
+For now we have decided that the business will be paying for this cost as to avoid centralization and leeching of BOOM tokens from the foundation.

+We talked about creating a boomerang payment api which will alow a transfer of BOOM tokens from a user who is using a authorized device.